raphymartin/myFirstShellTutorial/README.md

 # My first shell tutorial's README

-you can should change the owner and make it executable witch
+you should change the owner and make it executable witch

 > chown YOURUSER:YOURUSERGROUP sh-Tutorial.sh
 > chmod +x sh-Tutorial.sh